Why use ISO management systems consultant services

 Customers may be well versed in the standards and able to write their own management system, but time poor and using a consultant is an easy way to provide additional and flexible resource.

-A consultant will bring a broad experience of companies, industries, management systems, management system processes and the tools used to manage these.
+A consultant benefits from a broad experience of companies, industries, management systems, management system processes and the tools used to manage these.

 - Knowledge of standards.

-A consultant will bring a knowledge of what is needed, and more importantly what isn’t needed to meet the requirements and where this line should be drawn.
-Your certification auditor is unlikely to advise what isn’t needed (that’s called consulting and they are supposed to be prevented from doing this while auditing).
+A consultant has an in depth knowledge of what is needed, and more importantly what isn’t needed to meet the requirements of the standards.
+Your certification auditor is unlikely to advise what isn’t needed as the rules prevent them from providing guidance while auditing (as that is called consulting).

 - Writing skills.